Colombia, FARC rebels begin peace talks in Oslo

 This is the latest attempt to negotiate peace with the drug-funded rebels since they formed back in 1964.
 Past discussions ended in shambles, even strengthening the guerrillas' ability to attack civilian and military targets.

-Santos, a former defense minister, announced in September that the two sides had negotiated the terms of a draft agenda in Cuba, with the opening of the talks to take place in Oslo.
+Santos, a former defence minister, announced in September that the two sides had negotiated the terms of a draft agenda in Cuba, with the opening of the talks to take place in Oslo.

 The five-point discussions will likely be thorny as they focus on the drug trade, victim rights, land ownership in rural areas, FARC participation in politics and how to end the war.